Up with Strawberries!

 The site is also useful to farmers wanting to list their operation on the Visit Iowa Farms website.
 Besides registering, there are also resources for business planning, marketing, and legal and regulation considerations as they set up and publicize their agritourism operation.

-For more on what to do and see in rural Iowa, download the Iowa Tour Guide (2015) which gives many ideas and even planned tours through the state to see agriculture in many different forms.
+For more on what to do and see in rural Iowa, download the Iowa Travel Guide which gives many ideas and even planned tours through the state to see agriculture in many different forms.
 Agritourism is all about connecting travelers or curiosity seekers to life down on the farm.
 Check out the opportunities!
 You’ll be amazed!

 Marlene Geiger